 What is the significance of calculating Class Size in data analysis?

-Can Class Size affect the accuracy of statistical models?
+Can Class Size affect the accuracy of statistical results?

 How do you choose the right upper and lower limits for calculating Class Size?